 “In Babylonia…the goddess of spring was called Ishtar.
 She was identified with the planet Venus, which, because…[it] rises before the Sun…or sets after it…appears to love the light [this means Venus loves the sun-god]…In Phoenecia, she became Astarte; in Greece, Eostre [related to the Greek word Eos: “dawn”], and in Germany, Ostara [this comes from the German word Ost: “east,” which is the direction of dawn]” (Englehart, p.
 4).

 As we have seen, many names are interchangeable for the more well-known Easter.
 Pagans typically used many different names for the same god or goddess.
 Nimrod, the Bible figure who built the city of Babylon (Gen. 10:8), is an example.
 He was worshipped as Saturn, Vulcan, Kronos, Baal, Tammuz, Molech and others, but he was always the same god—the fire or sun god universally worshipped in nearly every ancient culture.
-(Read our free booklet The True Origin of Christmas to learn more about this holiday and Nimrod’s part in it.)
+(Read our free booklet The True Origin of Christmas to learn more about this holiday and Nimrod’s role in its early history.)

 The goddess Easter was no different.
 She was one goddess with many names—the goddess of fertility, worshipped in spring when all life was being renewed.